AP Advisory: NHL season coverage | Federal News Network

 — Eastern Conference team previews (US teams only).
 600 words each, with photos.
 Sent Sept.
 27.

-HKN—WEST PREVIEW — After retooling with a new goaltender and keeping most, but not all, of their championship core, the Stanley Cup-winning Colorado Avalanche again look like the class of the Western Conference.
+— After retooling with a new goaltender and keeping most, but not all, of their championship core, the Stanley Cup-winning Colorado Avalanche again look like the class of the Western Conference.
 But to get through it again, Nathan MacKinnon and Co. will have to go through St. Louis in the Central Division and perhaps Connor McDavid and Edmonton after the Oilers upgraded their goaltending to contend for the title.
 By Hockey Writer Stephen Whyno.
-UPCOMING: 750 words, photos by noon Oct.
-5.

 — Western Conference team previews (US teams only).
 600 words each, with photos.
 Sent Sept.
 28.